Essential Junk Journal Supplies & Where To Find Them

 Distress Inks & Daubers

-Once again, this is a personal preference but I think distress inks help cover up a multitude of sins – particularly as I struggle with cutting straight lines.
+Once again, this is a personal preference but I think distress inks help cover up a multitude of sins – particularly as I personally struggle with cutting straight lines.

 Don’t feel you need every colour under the sun though!

-I do just fine with my Vintage Photo Distress Ink for most things and then I have a blue ink (Stormy Sky) and a pink Distress Oxide (Victorian Velvet) for certain projects.
-But I rarely use these ones, to be honest.
+I do just fine with my Vintage Photo Distress Ink for most things and then I have the same ink in Tea Dye and Walnut Stain for certain projects.

 As I say, my Vintage Photo distress ink (or really any brown distress ink) is my absolute go-to!